neuralmagic/deepsparse/src/deepsparse/transformers/README.md

 response = requests.post(url, json=obj)
 response.text

->> 'The president of the United States is the head of the executive branch of government...'
+>> 'The president of the United States is the head of the executive branch of government...' #TODO: Waiting for a good stub to use
 ```

 ### Sentiment Analysis